quaffle51/Getting-and-Cleaning-Data/README.md

 subject_train_test      <- rbind_list(subject_train,subject_test)
 df1                     <- tbl_df(cbind(subject_train_test, y_train_test, x_train_test))
 ```
 Thus, the above completes the first task.
 The following code implements the second task as outlined in the code comments.
+It will be noted here that I have chosen to select only columns which conatin "mean()" and "std()".
 ```
 ##      2. Extracts only the measurements on the mean and standard deviation
 ##         for each measurement.